-The Responsible Entity has a continuous disclosure policy to ensure compliance with the continuous disclosure requirements of the Corporations Act and the ASX Listing Rules in relation to the Trust.
+The Responsible Entity has a continuous disclosure policy to ensure compliance with the continuous disclosure requirements of the Corporations Act 2001 and the ASX Listing Rules in relation to the Trust.
 This policy sets out the processes to review and authorise market announcements and is periodically reviewed to ensure that it is operating effectively.
 The Responsible Entity requires service providers, including the Investment Manager, to comply with its policy in relation to continuous disclosure for the Trust.

-The Responsible Entity board has appointed a Continuous Disclosure Committee to assist in meeting its continuous disclosure obligations.
-The Committee is comprised of the Company Secretary (who is also the Continuous Disclosure Officer), General Manager Managed Fund Services Perpetual Corporate Trust, and Global Head of Corporate Affairs & Sustainability.
-The Responsible Entity's management is required to notify the Continuous Disclosure Officer or Continuous Disclosure Committee of any information a reasonable person would expect to have a material effect on the unit price or would influence an investment decision in relation to the Trust, to determine if immediate disclosure to ASX is required.
+Prior to November 2023, the Responsible Entity Board had a Continuous Disclosure Committee (CDC) to assist in meeting its continuous disclosure obligations.
+However, on and from 1 November 2023 the CDC was dissolved, and the CDC's responsibilities delegated to "Designated Officers".
+The "Designated Officers" are the Company Secretary of the Responsible Entity and one of either the General Manager, Managed Fund Services and Senior Manager, Client Management Team (Responsible Entity team).
+The Responsible Entity's and Perpetual's employees are required to notify the Company Secretary of the Responsible Entity of any information a reasonable person would expect to have a material effect on the unit price or would influence an investment decision in relation to the Trust, to determine if immediate disclosure to the ASX is required.

-The Responsible Entity board also considers its continuous disclosure obligations as a standing item at each scheduled board meeting.
+The Responsible Entity Board also considers its continuous disclosure obligations as a standing item at each scheduled board meeting.